jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/management.md

 * **Implementation**: The company develops a comprehensive data management policy, standardizing how customer data is collected, stored, and accessed.
 They implement a CRM system to centralize customer data and provide training to ensure compliance with the new policy.
 * **Advancement**: With standardized data management practices in place, the company focuses on monitoring compliance and effectiveness, setting the stage for further optimization.

 The multinational corporation, with thousands of employees, has well-established data management practices and uses advanced analytics for strategic decision-making.
 However, they seek to leverage data more innovatively to maintain a competitive edge.
-Thei plan consists of:
+Their plan consists of:
 * **Assessment**: The enterprise conducts a thorough review of its data management practices, looking for opportunities to leverage new technologies and methodologies.
 * **Goal Setting**: Aim to reach the "Optimized" level by incorporating AI and machine learning into data processes for predictive analytics and enhanced decision-making.
 * **Implementation**: The enterprise invests in AI and machine learning tools to analyze large datasets for insights.
 They initiate pilot projects in strategic business areas, applying advanced analytics to improve product development and customer engagement.